Full-Time Online Learning for Elementary Students

 Essential Components of the CBe-learn Elementary Online Program

-Three essential components are described in the sections below.
+Three essential components are described in the sections below: Synchronous Instruction, Asynchronous Instruction, and Home Support.

 - Real-time online learning is scheduled by the teacher during regular school hours.
-The synchronous learning schedule may change from week to week in order to best serve student learning.
-Teachers will post schedule in advance.
+The schedule may change from week to week ito best serve student learning.
+Teachers will post the schedule in advance.

 - Each student should anticipate a minimum of 5 to 7 hours of synchronous instruction in a regular school week.